xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

  		   !
 	    end-policy-map
 ```
 We can see three classes created (1 for each domain rule plus default class for non-matching traffic): 0x78000003 for IPv4 to IPv6 translation, 0x78000004 for for IPv6 to IPv4 translation and default class 0xf8000002.
 Missing any of the classes or not seeing proper IP addresses associated with those would mean that configuration did no apply correctly.
 One recomendation would be to try removing configuration for the whole instance and applying it back.

+2. Before we check the PBR programming we need to make sure that corresponding Null0 routes have been created for traffic Destination Addresses to be translated.
+That is done for PBR to be able to intercept this traffic to send further for translation.
+As we see from policy-map output above we need to have Null0 for prefixes 166.1.32.0/24 and 3601:d01:3344::/48:

+		"show route 166.1.32.0/24"

+		Routing entry for 166.1.32.0/24
+		  Known via "connected", distance 1, metric 0
+		  Installed Apr 27 13:49:38.809 for 00:18:05
+		  Routing Descriptor Blocks
+		    directly connected, via Null0
+		      Route metric is 0
+		  No advertising protos.

+		"show route ipv6 3601:d01:3344::/48"

+		Routing entry for 3601:d01:3344::/48
+		  Known via "connected", distance 0, metric 0 (connected)
+		  Installed Apr 27 13:49:38.904 for 00:18:21
+		  Routing Descriptor Blocks
+		    directly connected, via Null0
+		      Route metric is 0
+		  No advertising protos.

-2. Information from the policy-map is used further to program corresponding rules in Hardware:
+3. Information from the policy-map is used further to program corresponding rules in Hardware:

 Summary:

-	RP/0/RSP0/CPU0:ASR-9010-C#show pbr-pal ipolicy CGN_0 detail location 0/6/CPU0
+	"show pbr-pal ipolicy CGN_0 detail location 0/6/CPU0"
-	Thu Apr 27 13:47:05.703 UTC

 	 policy name        : CGN_0
 	 number of iclasses : 3
 	 number of VMRs     : 3